Marketers today are held accountable for much more than they used to be.

-The good news is – to provide more convenience for its users, Marketo integrates with several leading events and webinar providers for a completely automated solution.
+The good news is – to provide more convenience for its users, Marketo integrates with several leading events and webinar providers (Zoom integration available) for a completely automated solution.

 The platform expands its functionalities with features such as Ads, Social Media and Search Engine Optimisation.
-This will ensure that your marketing efforts are giving the best possible results.
+These will ensure that your marketing efforts are giving the best possible results.

-Additionally, with the Mobile Marketing feature, marketers are empowered to engage customers within a mobile app (assuming your business has one).
+Additionally, with the Mobile Marketing Software, marketers are empowered to engage customers within a mobile app (assuming your business has one).

-You can use its features to deliver personalised content that matches the customer’s behaviour in the app itself.
+You can use Mobile Marketing Software features to deliver personalised content that matches the customer’s behaviour in the app itself.